awsdocs/amazon-workmail-administration-guide/doc_source/add_domain.md

 # Adding a domain<a name="add_domain"></a>

-You can add up to 100 domains to your organization for sending email\.
-When you add a new domain, an Amazon SES sending authorization policy is automatically added to the domain identity policy\.
+You can add up to 100 domains to your Amazon WorkMail organization for sending email\.
+When you add a new domain, an Amazon Simple Email Service \(Amazon SES\) sending authorization policy is automatically added to the domain identity policy\.
 This provides Amazon WorkMail with access to all Amazon SES sending actions for your domain and allows you to redirect email to your domain as well as external domains\.

 **Note**
 As a best practice, you should add aliases for postmaster@ and abuse@\.
 You can create distribution groups for these aliases if you want certain users in your organization to receive mail sent to these aliases\.